tvisha-shetty/pharma-regulatory-chatbot/README.md

-Pharma Regulatory Chatbot
-This project is a secure and intelligent chatbot designed to help pharmaceutical professionals quickly access and understand regulatory documents such as Standard Operating Procedures (SOPs), cGMP guidelines, and FDA regulations.
-Built using LangChain, Hugging Face embeddings, FAISS, and the Mistral-7B model hosted via Together API, the system enables real-time question-answering directly from uploaded PDF files.
+An intelligent, secure chatbot designed for pharmaceutical professionals to instantly query SOPs, cGMP policies, and FDA regulations — directly from uploaded documents.

+Built using LangChain, Mixtral-8x7B-Instruct-v0.1 via Together API, FAISS, BM25Retriever, and Streamlit, this chatbot transforms regulatory document search into a natural, interactive conversation.

 Key Features:

-Ask questions about SOPs, cGMP, or FDA norms in natural language
+Natural Language Questioning: Ask regulatory questions as you would to a colleague — no keywords or syntax needed.

+Multi-Document Upload: Seamlessly upload and parse multiple PDF or DOCX files with intelligent chunking.

+Strict Contextual Answers: Uses RAG + prompt engineering to avoid hallucinations.
+Returns “Not found in context” when unsupported.

+Hybrid Retrieval: Combines FAISS (semantic) and BM25 (keyword) search for highly relevant results.

-Supports multi-PDF upload with automatic parsing and cleanup
+Conversational Memory: Supports multi-turn conversations with ConversationBufferMemory and ConversationalRetrievalChain.

-Uses vector-based semantic search (FAISS) for high-relevance document retrieval

-Answers strictly based on document context using a custom prompt (RAG approach)

-Organization-wide password-protected access (no user database needed)

-Stylish and functional UI built with Streamlit (includes auto-scroll, chat export, and dark theme)

-Designed for QA/QC teams, regulatory departments, and pharma auditors

-Use Cases:

-Internal SOP query resolution

-Regulatory compliance audits

-Onboarding or training of pharma staff

-Rapid document review for QA/QC teams
+Security-First Design: Single-password protected access with .env integration.
+Ideal for VPN/firewalled environments — no user database required.

+Modern Streamlit UI:

+Auto-scroll to latest message

+Chat bubbles (bot vs user)

+Sidebar with “New Chat” and “Export Chat”

+Fallback general query option if no PDF is uploaded